 Take time to go through your employer benefits package offerings again.
 If you can’t find the paperwork, contact your human resources representative to get duplicate copies or online access.
 Then, scour over the documents.
 Are there any opportunities you’ve missed?
 These might include setting up a health savings account (HSA) or contributing to a retirement vehicle like a 401k program.

 How will employer-based benefits make the road to money management less stressful and more successful?
 Consider a 401k with matching contributions.
 Employers may offer a match up to a certain percentage of your income, such as 5% of your income.
 That means if you put 5% of each paycheck into your 401k, your employer will add just as much.
 You’d be getting 10% of your salary while only paying 50%, which is like “found money” for the future.

 Not all employer benefits will directly put dollars into today’s or tomorrow’s pocket.
 Still, they can be just as financially attractive.
-Let’s say you make better use of all the healthcare insurance available through your work, including preventive screenings.
+Let’s say you make better use of all the healthcare insurance available through your work, including preventive screenings, it can also be a great way to make a monetary plan for the future.
 If a provider finds an issue early, you could avoid spending money on medical problems related to unaddressed concerns.

 Like it or not, the years will pass and you’ll end up older than you are at this moment.
 Be certain that you have the money you need then by taking assertive steps to plan for your financial future now.